 Whether this California Advance Directive is being prepared as part of a long-term plan or made in response to a change in your health, notarization and witnesses are highly encouraged as a best practice for protecting this document and/or your agent if their privileges are disputed by a third party.
 Please note that in California, this document is not valid during pregnancy.

 Making an Advance Directive is normally straightforward, but you may have legal questions.
 Having an attorney look over your document may take longer than you'd expect on your own.
 An easier approach could be through attorney services at Rocket Lawyer.
-Rocket Lawyer members can request advice from an On Call attorney with relevant experience or ask additional questions.
+Rocket Lawyer members can request advice from an Rocket Lawyer network attorney with relevant experience or ask additional questions.
 As always, you can be confident that Rocket Lawyer is here by your side.

 The cost of hiring and working with a conventional lawyer to make an Advance Directive might range anywhere between two hundred and one thousand dollars.
 Rocket Lawyer isn't your average Advance Directive template website.
 With us, anyone under a Rocket Lawyer Premium membership has access to up to 40% in savings when hiring an attorney from our network.